0

 You could also try a straw set on the front of your hair (freshly washed hair), using straws that produce similar width/size curls as the back.
 Add small amounts of gel or setting lotion before putting each straw, air dry and after you remove the straws, separate and twirl each curl with your fingers to create fullness.
 Once the hairstyle is achieved just wrap the hair at night with a satin scarf and spritz daily so the style lasts longer.

 There is a girl on youtube called "prettydimples01" you should look her up as she often does these types of hairstyles.
-Click
+Click here for her page.

 I hope this helps.

-know of anything else I might have missed?
+Readers do you know of anything else I might have missed?

 This post has 0 comments